saralenzi/convectiveFoam1.0/readme.txt

 How to use convectiveFoam1.0 :

     Installation

-- Download the source files
+    Download the source files
+    Make everything executable if necessary
+        chmod -R +x *

-- Be sure the environment variables of OpenFoam 4.x have been loaded in your terminal window

-- Enter in the convectiveFoam1.0 folder and install it running the script:
+    Be sure the environment variables of OpenFoam 4.x have been loaded in your terminal window Enter in the convectiveFoam1.0 folder and install it running the script:
         ./Allwmake

     Run the tutorial

-- Enter in the PrInfRa3e6 folder and run:
+    Enter in the PrInfRa3e6 folder and run:
         ./Allclean
         ./Allrun